mrkyaing/ARegistrationForm/README.md

-# ARegistrationForm
-An Overview of the Programming Exam
+# An Overview of the Programming Exam
 Contents:
 ∙ The aim of the exam is to finish the specified interface and it’s programming.
 ∙ The candidate can use any programming language he or she seems fit.